Jeanne C. James

 I wanted to help provide a future filled with opportunity for these girls, and as a woman of faith, I prayed for a business idea that would support this cause.
 After our family returned to the United States, it was frustrating for a while as I sometimes felt that an idea would never come to me.
 But, I knew that waiting to invest in the right idea was important.

 One day I remembered how as a young girl, my mom used to give me terrible, smelly at-home perms until I finally promised to curl my hair on my own.
-I started using Spoolies, a quirky little curler that I could wrap my hair in every night—and avoid the frizz that came with those perms!
+I started using Spoolies, an easy to use little hair curler that I could wrap my hair in every night—and avoid the frizz that came with those perms!

 They were a lifesaver for me, so it was exciting when I checked in 2003 to see that the product was no longer being made which meant I could start fresh to recreate the once popular brand.
 I finally had the answer to my prayers!
-Now, after years improving the design I’m excited to bring back a revamped version of Spoolies—manufactured here in the U.S.A.!
+Now, after years improving the design, and two new U.S. Patents, I’m excited to bring back a revamped version of Spoolies—manufactured here in the U.S.A.!

 When Spoolies curlers were introduced in December 2014, we began setting aside funds to help the Kenyan girls.
 To date, proceeds from Spoolies have gone to Sister Freda’s Foundation, which operates as a girls’ high school, a college for nursing, a nursery school and feeding program for vulnerable children, and a center for HIV/AIDS testing and counseling.

 When the new girl’s high school opened, many of the incoming students were poor and orphaned and willing to sleep on the floor just for the chance to be in school.
-To our joy, we donated profits from Spoolies to purchase bunk beds for the high school and nursing school dorms.
+Spoolies heard of this and quickly helped by purchasing bunk beds for the high school and nursing school dorms.
 We have also helped to support the need for school supplies and food, in addition to laptops for the girls to be trained in computer skills.
+We currently have girls on scholarship in both the high school and nursing college.

 As our business grows, it is our privilege to continue to partner with Sister Freda’s Foundation to help girls receive an education and the hope of a brighter future.
 Through our sales, private donations, and the opportunity to work with retailers, we are confident we will succeed in helping more girls benefit by receiving their education and the possibility to achieve their dreams.